 Participants of this project learn all about organic gardening from the digging stage to the final cooking of the vegetables and fruit.

 At the Centre we operate a reduce, re-use and recycle policy.
-As an extension of our efforts to preserve and enhance the environment, we have installed solar panels with the purpose of eventually eliminating our need for oil thereby using natural energy and easing our dependence on fossil fuels.
+As an extension of our efforts to preserve and enhance the environment, we also use solar panels.

 The Benwiskin Centre was listed at number 1 in the ‘Top Five Green Hostels in Europe’ in an article written by Catherine Mack for the National Geographic’s Traveller Magazine.

 Catherine Mack is an accomplished Journalist and freelance travel writer who is also an Ethical Traveller.
 Catherine is a passionate advocate of responsible tourism.
 Also in the top 5 were places in Crete, England, Southern Norway and Scotland.
 Catherine said about The Benwiskin Centre:

 “Hire bikes and discover some of Ireland’s wildest and wettest valleys while staying at the Centre in the foothills of The Dartry Mountains.
 In the shadow of Benwiskin Peak, it features bunk rooms sleeping four and eight, plus a family room – all heated by solar panels and wood pellet boiler.“